rinnegannn/FocusUp/readme.md

-## FocusUp - Chrome Extension
+# FocusUp - Chrome Extension

-A productivity-focused Chrome extension that helps you stay focused by detecting distracting websites and providing gentle nudges to refocus.
+**FocusUp** is a productivity-focused Chrome extension that helps you stay on track by detecting distracting websites and providing gentle nudges to refocus.

+---

-## Features
+## 🚀 Features

+- **🔍 Real-time Distraction Detection**
-- **Real-time Distraction Detection**: Monitors your browsing and detects when you visit potentially distracting websites
+  Monitors your browsing activity and detects visits to potentially distracting websites.

+- **💬 Gentle Nudges**
-- **Gentle Nudges**: Shows friendly reminders and motivational quotes when distractions are detected
+  Displays friendly reminders and motivational quotes when distractions are detected.

+- **⏱️ Pomodoro Timer**
-- **Pomodoro Timer**: Built-in 25-minute focus timer with break notifications
+  Built-in 25-minute focus timer with break notifications to promote structured work sessions.

+- **📊 Daily Statistics**
-- **Daily Statistics**: Track blocked distractions and focus streaks
+  Tracks distractions blocked and logs your daily focus streaks.

+- **⚙️ Customizable Settings**
-- **Customizable Settings**: Toggle notifications, sound alerts, and strict mode
+  Toggle notifications, sound alerts, and enable/disable strict mode.

+- **🚫 Strict Mode**
-- **Strict Mode**: Automatically redirects from distracting sites to a focus page
+  Automatically redirects you from distracting sites to a focus-friendly page.

+- **🎨 Beautiful UI**
-- **Beautiful UI**: Modern, gradient-based design with smooth animations
+  Sleek, gradient-based modern design with smooth animations and intuitive layout.

+---

-## Installation
+## 🧩 Installation

-### For Development/Testing:
+### Development / Testing

 1. **Download the Extension Files**
-   - Save all the provided files (`manifest.json`, `popup.html`, `popup.js`, `background.js`, `content.js`, `focus.html`) in a single folder
+   Save all files (`manifest.json`, `popup.html`, `popup.js`, `background.js`, `content.js`, `focus.html`) in a single folder.

-2. **Load Extension in Chrome**
+2. **Load the Extension in Chrome**
    - Open Chrome and go to `chrome://extensions/`
-   - Enable "Developer mode" (top right toggle)
+   - Enable **Developer mode** (top right toggle)
-   - Click "Load unpacked"
+   - Click **Load unpacked**
    - Select the folder containing your extension files
-   - The FocusPal extension should now appear in your extensions list
+   - **FocusUp** should now appear in your extensions list

 3. **Pin the Extension**
-   - Click the puzzle piece icon in Chrome's toolbar
+   - Click the puzzle piece icon in Chrome’s toolbar
-   - Find FocusPal and click the pin icon to keep it visible
+   - Find **FocusUp** and click the pin icon to keep it visible

+---

-## How to Use
+## 💡 How to Use

 ### Basic Usage

+- **Automatic Monitoring**
-- **Automatic Detection**: FocusPal runs automatically and monitors your browsing
+  FocusUp runs automatically and monitors your browsing in the background.

+- **Access the Popup**
-- **Click Extension Icon**: Access the popup to view stats and controls
+  Click the extension icon to view statistics and use the Pomodoro timer.

-- **Start Focus Timer**: Use the built-in Pomodoro timer for structured work sessions
+- **Start a Focus Session**
+  Use the Pomodoro timer to structure your productivity with breaks.

 ### Settings & Customization

-- **Toggle Extension**: Pause/resume FocusPal from the popup
+- **Toggle Monitoring**
-- **Notifications**: Enable/disable browser notifications
+  Pause or resume FocusUp from the popup.

+- **Browser Notifications**
+  Enable/disable visual reminders when visiting distracting sites.

-- **Sound Alerts**: Toggle audio notifications (requires implementation)
+- **Sound Alerts** *(planned)*
+  Toggle audio reminders to enhance awareness.

+- **Strict Mode**
-- **Strict Mode**: Automatically redirect from distracting sites
+  Instantly redirects from distracting sites to a dedicated focus page.

 ### Distraction Handling

-When you visit a distracting site, FocusPal will:
+When you visit a distracting site, FocusUp may:

-- Show a notification reminder (if enabled)
+- Show a motivational quote or reminder (if notifications are enabled)
-- Display a focus overlay on the page
+- Overlay a focus message directly on the page
-- In strict mode: redirect to the focus page
+- Redirect you to a focus page (in strict mode)
-- Track the distraction in your daily stats
+- Log the event in your daily statistics

+---

-## Technical Details
+## 🔐 Technical Details

 ### Permissions Used

-- `tabs`: Monitor active tabs and URLs
+- `tabs`: Detect and monitor active website URLs
-- `activeTab`: Access current tab information
+- `activeTab`: Access information about the currently open tab
-- `storage`: Save user settings and statistics
+- `storage`: Store user settings and usage data
-- `notifications`: Show focus reminders
+- `notifications`: Display focus-related reminders

 ### Default Distracting Sites

-FocusPal monitors these sites by default:
+FocusUp monitors these sites by default (editable in future updates):

-- Social Media: YouTube, Twitter/X, Facebook, Instagram, TikTok, LinkedIn
+- **Social Media**: YouTube, Twitter/X, Facebook, Instagram, TikTok, LinkedIn
-- Entertainment: Netflix, Twitch, Pinterest, Discord
+- **Entertainment**: Netflix, Twitch, Pinterest, Discord
-- News/Forums: Reddit
+- **News/Forums**: Reddit
-- Communication: WhatsApp, Telegram, Snapchat
+- **Messaging**: WhatsApp, Telegram, Snapchat

-## Future Enhancements

-Potential features to add:
-- **AI-Powered Quotes**: Integration with OpenAI API for personalized motivation
-- **Custom Site Management**: UI for adding/removing distracting sites
-- **Focus Analytics**: Detailed productivity reports and trends
-- **Website Blocking**: Complete blocking instead of just notifications
-- **Team Features**: Share focus goals with friends or colleagues
-- **Integration**: Connect with productivity apps like Todoist, Notion

-## License

-This project is open source and available under the MIT License.

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve FocusPal!

 ---

-**Happy Focusing!**
+## 🔮 Future Enhancements

+Some planned and possible future features:

+- **AI-Powered Quotes**: Use OpenAI to generate personalized motivation
+- **Custom Distraction List**: Add or remove distracting sites in a settings panel
+- **Productivity Analytics**: Visual charts and insights about your focus habits
+- **Full Site Blocking**: Not just redirection—complete block options
+- **Team Mode**: Set and share focus goals with friends or coworkers
+- **App Integrations**: Sync with Todoist, Notion, Trello, and others

+---

+## 📄 License

+This project is open-source under the **MIT License**.
+Feel free to use, modify, and distribute it responsibly.

+---

+## 🤝 Contributing

+Have an idea or found a bug?
+Submit an issue or open a pull request—we welcome contributions!

+---

+**Happy Focusing with FocusUp! 🚀**